Violet Rollergirl’s guide to paying your provider in crypto

 List of guides

-For more specific help, choose the option that best describes you from the list below.
+For more specific help, choose the option that best describes you from the set below, or refer to my crypto quick-reference sheet:

 “I have never used digital payment apps before.”

 No stress!
-Start at my “Quick(est) Start” guide, which explains how to sign up for one of the largest cryptocurrency exchanges, Coinbase, where you can buy crypto and make payments.
+Start at my “Quick(est) Start” guide, which explains how to sign up for the most private of the largest cryptocurrency exchanges, Gemini, where you can buy crypto and make payments.

 Paying your provider